NeuralVox/OpenPhonemizer/README.md

 ```

 **[NEW] Use autoregressive model:**

+> [!CAUTION]
+> OpenPhonemizer had a **bug** in the training script that caused significantly degraded performance.
+The autoregressive model has not yet been fixed.
+For now, please use the forward model.

 NEW: An autoregressive model is now available.
 The autoregressive model is more accurate but slightly slower.
 To use the autoregressive model: